-Operating a Nest thermostat is one of the best ways to improve the daily schedule of your heating and cooling.
-This smart thermostat can learn your preferences and automatically make changes.
-But as you may expect, it won’t work properly or at all if you see an error code on the display.
-The exact error code supplies useful information about the source of the problem, something a trained technician can use to provide solutions that much faster.
+Using a Nest thermostat is one of the most convenient ways to perfect the everyday schedule of your comfort system.
+This smart thermostat can learn your preferences and automatically make improvements.
+But as you may expect, it won’t work well or at all if you see an error code show up.
+The exact error code supplies useful information about the root of the problem, something a knowledgeable technician can use to present solutions that much sooner.

-Listed below are seven of the most frequent error codes you might encounter on your Nest thermostat.
-We’ll walk you through the basics of each error code as well as how you could solve it and the estimated cost to do so.
-Don’t forget that while the price will ultimately hinge on the exact Nest model, you can count on paying around $75-$200 for repairs.
-This should include things like travel and labor costs as well as any specific hardware needed to complete repairs.
+Here are seven of the most frequent error codes you may find on your Nest thermostat.
+We’ll explain the basics of each error code on top of how you might fix it and the approximate cost to do so.
+Don’t forget that while the price will ultimately depend on the exact Nest model, you can count on paying about $75-$200 for repairs.
+This should include travel and labor costs along with any specific hardware required to complete repairs.

 e298 – Critical

-This critical error code is limited to the latest models of the Nest thermostat and is displayed when the power is detached from the system.
+This critical error code is limited to newer models of the Nest thermostat and is displayed when the power is shut off.
 Because this is a critical power error, the thermostat will swap to the backup battery system.
-The error message will remain on display until the problem is dealt with.
+The error message will remain on display until the problem is fixed.

-Losing power to your Nest thermostat can be for a number of reasons.
-The wiring may have disconnected or become damaged, or a disconnection might have occurred further along in your home’s electrical system.
-This may be the circuit breaker, fuse box or system switch.
-A trained technician can check electrical connections and wiring until they find the root of the problem.
+Losing power to your Nest thermostat can be for several reasons.
+The wiring could have disconnected or become damaged, or a disconnection might have appeared further along in your home’s electrical system.
+This could be the circuit breaker, fuse box or system switch.
+A knowledgeable technician will inspect electrical connections and wiring until they locate the source of the problem.

 e294 – Critical

-Critical error code e294 is displayed when your Nest thermostat’s wiring has to be reconfigured.
+Critical error code e294 shows up when your Nest thermostat’s wiring has to be reconfigured.
 More specifically, the technician should reconfigure the R wire.
-They’ll first complete a factory reset of your thermostat to ensure it’s not simply a software issue.
-If that doesn’t work, they’ll review the wiring diagram of the thermostat and start inspecting connectors.
+They’ll first perform a factory reset of your thermostat to make sure it’s not merely a software problem.
+If that doesn’t work, they’ll examine the wiring diagram of the thermostat and begin checking connectors.

-They’ll disconnect the power and gradually inspect each wire, making sure they are fully inserted into the connector with the correct amount of exposed copper.
-Once they pinpoint the malfunctioning connector, it can be exchanged for a new one.
+They’ll detach the power and progressively inspect each wire, making sure they are fully inserted into the connector with the correct amount of uncovered copper.
+Once they find the malfunctioning connector, it can be swapped for a new one.

 e195 – Critical

-This critical error code can surface when the weather outside is especially hot.
-The HVAC system can shut down and stop sending power to your Nest thermostat.
-When this problem persists, the backup battery in your thermostat drains and the thermostat will subsequently power down.
-Assuming the breakers are on, you can check a few other places before calling a professional technician.
+This critical error code can appear when the weather outside is severely hot.
+The HVAC system can fail and stop delivering power to your Nest thermostat.
+When this problem persists, the backup battery in your thermostat drains and the thermostat will subsequently shut down.
+In the event the breakers are on, you can examine a couple of other places before contacting a professional technician.

-Since this error can consume your thermostat’s battery, the first step could be restoring enough power to figure out if this specific error code is what you’re dealing with.
-You can disconnect the thermostat from its base and provide power with a USB cable.
-If it displays error code 195, you should continue to visually check components such as the wiring as well as your air conditioner’s air filter or drainage system.
-If you can’t detect anything wrong with these components, it’s maybe best to contact a pro.
+Since this error can drain your thermostat’s battery, the first step may be restoring enough power to figure out if this specific error code is what you’re facing.
+You can disconnect the thermostat from its base and deliver power through a USB cable.
+In the event it presents error code 195, you may continue to visually inspect components including the wiring as well as your air conditioner’s air filter or drainage system.
+If you can’t detect anything wrong with these components, it will likely be best to contact a pro.

 e103 – Critical

-Another critical error code, e103 indicates an electrical problem with your Nest thermostat.
-More specifically, e103 may refer to an overcurrent problem, which means the wiring is getting more power than needed.
-This can stem from the breaker box, an error from the control board or because of a defective connection in the thermostat.
-Your technician will meticulously examine and test the Nest’s electrical system to figure out where the power is surging or why the thermostat believes there’s an overcurrent problem.
+Another critical error code, e103 signifies an electrical issue with your Nest thermostat.
+More specifically, e103 may refer to an overcurrent problem, which means the wiring is receiving more power than necessary.
+This will sometimes stem from the breaker box, an error from the control board or through a bad connection in the thermostat.
+A technician will cautiously inspect and test the Nest’s electrical system to understand where the power is surging or why the thermostat believes there’s an overcurrent problem.

 n260

-While this error code isn’t critical, it can still keep you from using the Nest thermostat like normal.
-Error code n260 refers to the lack of a C wire or Nest Power Connector, as not having one can block your Nest from getting sufficient power.
-You can inspect the Nest’s C connector for the presence of a C wire and modify the wiring itself if there is.
+Even though this error code isn’t critical, it might still keep you from using the Nest thermostat how you prefer to.
+Error code n260 refers to the lack of a C wire or Nest Power Connector, as not having one can block your Nest from obtaining enough power.
+You can inspect the Nest’s C connector for the presence of a C wire and adapt the wiring itself if there is.
 If not, you can get a Nest Power Connector.

 e104 – Critical

-Just like error code e103, e104 is a critical error that’s the result of an overcurrent.
-If excess power is transported through the Nest’s wiring, it could damage internal components and could even be a fire hazard.
-If you see this error code show up on your Nest thermostat and want to guard against electrical damage, it’s suggested to shut the power off straightaway.
-You can then get in touch with a professional technician with the appropriate experience identifying and resolving electrical malfunctions.
+Just like error code e103, e104 is a critical error stemming from an overcurrent.
+If excess power is being delivered through the Nest’s wiring, it can damage internal components and can even be a fire hazard.
+If you notice this error code pop up on your Nest thermostat and want to protect from electrical damage, it’s a good idea to switch the power off as soon as possible.
+You can then contact a professional technician with the necessary experience detecting and fixing electrical damage.

 e73 – Critical

-This could be as easy as the breaker being switched off, but it can also be an issue with the wiring.
-After switching off the power to your HVAC system and thermostat, you can visually examine the wires to make sure none of them are loose or damaged.
-If nothing appears to be out of place, it’s a good idea to contact a local professional.
+This will sometimes be as simple as the breaker being switched off, but it can also be something with the wiring.
+After shutting off the power to your HVAC system and thermostat, you can visually inspect the wires to make sure none of them are loose or damaged.
+If nothing appears to be out of place, it’s time to get in touch with a local professional.